stormpath/stormpath-documentation/source/reference.rst

 **Description**

 The **Directory** resource is a top-level container for Account and Group resources.
-A Directory also manages secURLty policies (like password strength) for the Accounts it contains.
+A Directory also manages security policies (like password strength) for the Accounts it contains.
 Directories can be used to cleanly manage segmented user Account populations.
-For example, you might use one Directory for company employees and another Directory for customers, each with its own secURLty policies.
+For example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.

 Additionally: